kirkmingyeoh/AdaptiveDFE2_AbaqusScripts/README.md

 Adaptive multiscale modelling with Direct FE2
 DOI:

-This repository contains the following files.
+This repository contains the following files:

-(1) Python scripts - There are the Python scripts used to run the Adaptive Direct FE2 analysis, which are further detailed below.
+(1) Python scripts - These are the Python scripts used to run the Adaptive Direct FE2 analysis, which are further detailed below.

 (2) Instructions.docx - Instructions on how to prepare the user-provided input files as well as the central control script 1) **DFE2_Adaptive_Main** for running an Adaptive Direct FE2 analysis.